Business strategy and business tactics are two concepts that are often confused, but they actually refer to very different things.

-Example of a business strategy might be to expand into new markets, while an example of business tactics might include developing targeted marketing campaigns to reach those new audiences.
+An example of a business strategy might be to expand into new markets, while business tactics examples might include developing targeted marketing campaigns to reach those new audiences.

 At its core, business strategy is about setting long-term goals and determining the best ways to achieve them.
 This can involve making strategic decisions around key business areas like sales, marketing, operations, and finance.
 It may also involve identifying potential risks or opportunities in your market and assessing how these could potentially impact your business.

-Whether you're a business owner or manager, it's important to have a clear understanding of business strategy and business tactics.
-By doing so, you can ensure that your business is always heading in the right direction towards achieving its goals.
+Whether you're a business owner or manager, it's important to have a clear understanding of business strategy and tactics.
+By doing so, you can ensure that your business is always heading in the right direction toward achieving its goals.